Sunday, August 31, 2014

 1956 - IT CONQUERED WITH WORLD another Roger Corman sci-fi quicky

-The cast isn't that bad.
+The cast is fairly decent.
 Peter Graves, Lee Van Cleef and Beverly Garland are actually fairly sincere delivering some of the dialog that includes lines like, "I made it possible for you to come here...
 I made you welcome to this Earth...
 You made it a charnel house."

 Definition: charnel house - "A charnel house is a vault or building where human skeletal remains are stored.
 They are often built near churches for depositing bones that are unearthed while digging graves.
 The term can also be used more generally as a description of a place filled with death and destruction."